-[21] The name of the Respondent is in contravention of section 11 (2) (b) of the Companies Act.

-- [22] The name of the Respondent is in contravention of section 11 (2) (c) (i) of the Companies Act. - [23] It can be said that "PO10C Trading Enterprises" will reasonably mislead the reasonable man (person) to believe incorrectly that there is an association with "PO10C".
-The whole name "PO10C Trading Enterprises" in not desirable the name as it is confusingly and deceptively similar to the trademark "PO10C" registered by the Applicant.
-The fact that the two businesses are clearly similar, not only in the services offered but also in respect of its market reach, will, as under section 11 (2) (b), increase the likelihood / possibility that the reasonable man (person) will be misled.
+- [21] The name of the Respondent is in contravention of section 11 (2) (b) of the Companies Act. - [22] The name of the Respondent is in contravention of section 11 (2) (c) (i) of the Companies Act. - [23] It can be said that "Maxi Brokers" will reasonably mislead the reasonable man (person) to believe incorrectly that there is an association with "Maxi".
+The whole name "Maxi Brokers" in not desirable as the name is confusingly and deceptively similar to the trademark "Maxi" registered by the Applicant.
+The fact that the applicant's trademark registered incorporates the business that the respondent is in, will, as under section 11 (2) (b), increase the likelihood / possibility that the reasonable man (person) will be misled.